Posted on Leave a comment

 A well-bred Akita in a family environment.
 Calm, present, stable.
 This is what the breed looks like when the breeding decisions were right.

-Before you commit to any breeder — including us — ask these questions and expect specific answers.
+Before you commit to any breeder , including us , ask these questions and pay attention to how they answer.

 Can you provide the OFA certification numbers for both parents?
-Not a certificate image.
-The actual numbers, so you can verify them yourself at ofa.org.
-A reputable breeder hands these over without hesitation.
+Not a certificate image , the actual numbers, so you can look them up yourself at ofa.org.
+A breeder who hesitates here is telling you something important.

-How many litters do you produce per year, and are puppies always available?
-Limited, intentional litters are a feature, not a flaw.
-A breeder with constant availability is a breeder making different decisions than we are.
+How many litters do you produce per year?
+Limited, intentional litters are a feature.
+A breeder with puppies always available is making different decisions than we are.

-What is your early development protocol?
 What specifically happens with the puppies between birth and eight weeks?
-If the answer is vague, it means the answer is nothing.
+If the answer is vague, the answer is nothing.

-What do you look for in a home, and what would disqualify a buyer?
+What would disqualify a buyer?
 A breeder who approves every applicant is not evaluating applicants.
 We turn people away.
 That is part of the job.

-What happens if the placement does not work?
-Every dog we produce has a home with us for life if the placement fails.
-That commitment is in writing.
+What happens if the placement does not work out?
+Every dog we produce has a home with us for life if it does.
+That commitment is in writing before any puppy leaves.

 Common Questions